Amna-Farooq1120/BlogPost.github.io/README.md

 # BlogPost.github.io
-A blog on Cybe rSecurity Standards in Financial Industry
+A blog on Cyber Security Standards in Financial Industry